ManuelRodriguez331/Helpdesk-game/README.md

 ![screenshot](screenshot.png)

 ### Changelog
+version 0.4

+ - initializing of string list was simplified
+ - increased amount of dialogue speech to 110

+ version 0.3

+- increased amount of dialogue speech, now there are 92 entries in the database
+- small layout fix

 version 0.24

 - the amount of dialogue speech has increased to 74
 - cost function which is different for agent and supervisor speech

-version 0.3

-- increased amount of dialogue speech, now there are 92 entries in the database
-- small layout fix